reinhart1010/nix/docs/en/linux/cgroups.md

 Cgroups however is not a command, but rather a collection of commands, see the relevant pages below.
 More information: <https://www.kernel.org/doc/Documentation/cgroup-v2.txt>.

-- Show the tldr page for `cgclassify`:
+- View documentation for `cgclassify`:

 `tldr cgclassify`

-- Show the tldr page for `cgcreate`:
+- View documentation for `cgcreate`:

 `tldr cgcreate`

-- Show the tldr page for `cgexec`:
+- View documentation for `cgexec`:

 `tldr cgexec`